saquer0716/AnzTask-Android/Documentation/intro/problem_analize.rst

 UI and Navigation
 =================

-To present earthquake occurrence, one activity with a full screen ListView should be enough to do the work.
+To present earthquake occurrence, one activity with a full screen ListView should be enough to do the job.
 By investigating the JSON response of RESTful API, each earthquake data comes with quite a lot of information(properties) which would make UI very squeezed if all of them are displayed.
-Therefore, some simple user interactions could be introduced to get access to more information.
+Therefore, some simple user interactions could be introduced to display more information.

 {"count":"21740","earthquakes":[{"src":"us","eqid":"c000is61","timedate":"2013-07-29 22:22:48","lat":"7.6413","lon":"93.6871","magnitude":"4.6","depth":"40.90","region":"Nicobar Islands, India region"},{"src":"us","eqid":"c000is4s","timedate":"2013-07-29 21:52:12","lat":"-57.7816","lon":"-25.3260","magnitude":"5.2","depth":"53.50","region":"South Sandwich Islands region"},{"src":"us","eqid":"c000is3k","timedate":"2013-07-29 21:33:34","lat":"36.6696","lon":"71.0615","magnitude":"4.7","depth":"234.10","region":"Hindu Kush region, Afghanistan"},{"src":"us","eqid":"c000irvf","timedate":"2013-07-29 18:27:41","lat":"-37.2993","lon":"177.2515","magnitude":"4.9","depth":"160.50","region":"off the east coast of the North Island of New Zealand"},{"src":"us","eqid":"c000irpf","timedate":"2013-07-29 14:53:32","lat":"24.5038","lon":"62.5255","magnitude":"4.5","depth":"24.30","region":"off the coast of Pakistan”}}